Nala’s newest bub has been named and the winner is…

 Tasman Venture tour guide Vicki Neville explained that Nala was first seen in the region 25 years ago and was spotted off Fraser Island again on August 30 with her 13th recorded calf.

-She said the reason Nala was so special was because she had been such a regular visitor to the area and because she had given birth to so many calves.
+She said the reason Nala was so special was that she had been such a regular visitor to the area and because she had given birth to so many calves.

 Nala has been immortalised in a massive sculpture on the corner of Main St and Old Maryborough Rd in Pialba.